gardener/documentation/website/documentation/guides/applications/container-startup/_index.md

 ---
-title: Orchestration of container startup
+title: Orchestration of Container Startup
 description: "How to orchestrate startup sequence of multiple containers"
 level: beginner
 category: Getting Started